eyalk11/compare-my-stocks/README.md

  1. Extract compare-my-stocks.zip from the releases

- Remark: Requires some developer's mentality (at the current stage).
+ Remark: This program is quite complex and requires non-trivial configuration to work with it properly.
+I haven't got the time to make it completely user-friendly, so I'd say it requires some developer's mentality as things stand now.

 ## For both
 Remark: Really recommended steps, but will work basically without it